faustlarsen/SillyFactory/README.md

 In the Terminal
 -  `$ cd ~` - it will navigate to the user's home directory
 -  `$ cd desktop`- it will navigate to the desktop
--  `$ git clone` ,then copy/paste https://github.com/faustlarsen/HairSalon , then press 'enter' - it will create the file on the desktop
+-  `$ git clone` ,then copy/paste https://github.com/faustlarsen/SillyFactory , then press 'enter' - it will create the file on the desktop
--  `$ cd HairSalon.Solution` - it will enter the folder
+-  `$ cd SillyFactory` - it will enter the folder
 -  `$ code .` - it will launch VSCode ( text editor ) to open the file
 -  `$ touch appsettings.json` - create this file in root directory
 - Copy and paste in appsettings.json file:

 ```
 {
-  "ConnectionStrings": { "DefaultConnection": "Server=localhost;Port=3306;database=firstName-lastName;uid=root;pwd=YourPassword;"
+  "ConnectionStrings": { "DefaultConnection": "Server=localhost;Port=3306;database=constantine_yakubovski_factory;uid=root;pwd=YourPassword;"
   }
 }
 ```